eren0n/Transistor-DC-Motor-Driver/README.md

 VIN : 9V</br>

 # Explanation
-This is my school project.
-It's not so good and stable.
-Instead, it will be more stable to use integrated like l239d.</br>
+This circuit is a school project of mine.
+This circuit isn't good and stable.
+It'd be better to use an integrated circuit like l239d instead of this circuit.</br>
-If you want to use this card, my request from you please don't delete disclaimer part.
+If you want to use this card, please don't remove the disclaimer.